gtossou/kodjo_english_application/README.md

 > **The reasons i may not be a goodf fit:**
 >
-> **I'm not a marketing graduate**
+> • **I'm not a marketing graduate**
 >
 > **The reasons i'm the best fit:**
 >
-> **I'm an engineer.
+> • **I'm an engineer.
 I can build high level websites, analytics and automation workflow**
-> **I can build AI solutions.
-It makes me very dangerous since i can build apps in fields i'm not even an expert.
-Also i don't use AI as a regular person.
+> • **I can build AI solutions.
+It makes me very dangerous since i can build apps in fields i'm not even an expert.** Also i don't use AI as a regular person.
 I can make advanced solutions using programming languages.
-By example automatically analyze an audio to give english recommendations**
+By example automatically analyze an audio to give english recommendations
-> **I'm an entrepreneur.
-I have the growth mindset.
-I've been a freelance since many years, And i'm currently building "EYA English" and "le guide tech (platform to find education in tech in africa)"**
+> • **I'm an entrepreneur.
+I have the growth mindset.** I've been a freelance since many years, And i'm currently building **`"EYA English"`** and **`"le guide tech"`** (platform to find education in tech in africa)
-> **I was born and lived in Benin.
+> • **I was born and lived in Benin.
 I speak french fluently and have a very good level in english (890 TOEIC)**
-> **My name is Koffi.
+> • **My name is Koffi.
 It matches with Kodjo :)**

 **Please upload a recent photo of yourself**